hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-monitor-health-check.md

 <img src ="media/icinga_host-details.png/">

 3.In the Host column, click the icon next to the host IP of the Swift storage node that you want to monitor.
-(Note you will see a tooltip that shows View service details for this host)
+(Note: You will see a tooltip that shows View service details for this host)

 <img src ="media/swift_icinga_view-details.png"/>